AhmeedGamil/circular_indicator/README.md

    In the end the CPU only takes the half of the wheel.
 This gap is gonna be small in the future due to the development of CPUs.
 In the era of quantum computing we may not need GPUs.
 ## Why Do We Even Have a GPU?

 We all know the answer: the GPU complements the CPU by handling tasks the CPU isn't optimized for.
-I was shocked by the poor performance of the CPU before I made the optimization.
+I was shocked by the poor performance before I made the optimization.
 When using the custom painter canvas to draw a circular indicator with animation, the canvas not saving the previous drawing so each frame the canvas clears its content and starts drawing again.
 That’s ok if we use canvas methods which are estimating the point in the GPU, as the estimation on the GPU is very fast because of parallel processing.
 In the CPU, we send the points to the canvas, and the canvas uses `drawPoint` or `drawRawPoint`, which are not optimal for drawing a large number of points, even on the GPU because the GPU draws each point one by one, and the mechanics that the GPU follows to draw is different and makes it slower.

 ## Conclusion